electro-framework/electro/Readme.md

 Selenia utilises [Composer](http://getcomposer.org) to manage its dependencies.
 So, before using Selenia, you will need to make sure you have Composer installed on your machine.

+#### Configure your environment

+You should add `./bin` to your environment's PATH variable, so that Selenia commands can be run easily on the terminal.
+> Examples on the framework's documentation and Readme files assume your PATH is configured this way.
+Failure to do this will cause errors when running the examples.

+##### Configuring the path

+Add this to your *shell environment*:

+	export PATH=./bin:$PATH

+> Put this line at the end of one of these files: `~/.bash_profile`, `~/.bashrc` or `~/.profile`, depending on you operating system type and configuration.

+**You only have to do this once**.
+Also, first make sure your path isn't already configured this way.

+> You can check your current path by typing:

+>        echo $PATH

 #### Install the project

 On the parent folder where the project folder will be created, issue the `composer create-project` command on your terminal.